Sienna Resources (CVE:SIE) Stock Price Down 10% – Time to Sell?

-Sienna Resources Inc. (CVE:SIE – Get Free Report)’s stock price was down 10% on Friday .
-The stock traded as low as C$0.04 and last traded at C$0.05.
-Approximately 386,000 shares changed hands during mid-day trading, a decline of 24% from the average daily volume of 507,130 shares.
+Sienna Resources Inc. (CVE:SIE – Get Free Report)’s stock price traded down 10% on Friday .
+The company traded as low as C$0.04 and last traded at C$0.05.
+477,000 shares changed hands during mid-day trading, a decline of 6% from the average session volume of 508,248 shares.
 The stock had previously closed at C$0.05.

 About Sienna Resources